As a man, I totally have the knowledge and perspective needed to shed light on what a woman does with her own body... yep.

 It doesn’t, this movie is still a mediocre production regardless of the moral of the story.
 The moral only makes it all the more repulsive.
 The only problem I have now is, where to begin?
 I guess I’ll start with what is objectively the most broken aspects about the film itself to what I personally find to be the most grating… Oh joy!

 Narratively speaking, there is some seriously disjointed structure going on here.
-The film opens in what I assume to be present day, after it firmly plasters the text ‘Based on a true story’ of course, introducing us to Abby Johnson and her sitcom husband and daughter.
-The very next scene is Abby witnessing ‘horrors’ of an abortion for the very first time ever.
-Which shows what appears on the sonogram to be practically a full developed baby that is fighting against this tube within the womb that sucks the fetus up and throws it into a grinder.
-From the very start you can already feel the manipulation in this film with the implausibility of this scene alone, and it is far from being the only one.
+The film opens in what I assume to be present-day, after it firmly plasters the text ‘Based on a true story,' of course, introducing us to Abby Johnson and her sitcom husband and daughter.
+The very next scene is Abby witnessing the ‘horrors’ of an abortion for the very first time ever.
+This shows what appears on the sonogram to be practically a fully developed baby that is fighting against this tube within the womb that sucks the fetus up and throws it into a grinder.
+From the very start, you can already feel the manipulation in this film with the implausibility of this scene alone, and it is far from being the only one.